jimf/handlebars-helper-ternary/README.md

 Handlebars.registerHelper('ternary', require('handlebars-helper-ternary'));
 ```

-Once registered, templates will have access to the "ternary" helper which
-accepts three arguments: a `test` argument to evaluate for truthiness, a
-`yes` argument to return in the case that `test` is truthy, and a `no`
-argument to return in the case that `test` is falsy.

-## Example Templates

 **templates/example.handlebars**

 Example template file that makes use of the ternary helper.
+This helper
+accepts three arguments: a `test` argument to evaluate for truthiness, a `yes`
+argument to return in the case that `test` is truthy, and a `no` argument to
+return in the case that `test` is falsy.

 ```
 <button type="button">{{ternary isNew "Add" "Save"}}</button>